donishadsmith/neurocaps/docs/user_guide/logging.rst

 Logging
 =======

-In neurocaps, all informational messages and warnings are managed using Python's logging module.
+In NeuroCAPs, all informational messages and warnings are managed using Python's logging module.
 By default, logs are output to the console (``sys.stdout``) with a logging level of ``INFO``.
-Before importing the neurocaps package, you can configure the root handler or specific module loggers to override these default settings.
+Before importing the NeuroCAPs package, you can configure the root handler or specific module loggers to override these default settings.

 Configuration (Without Parallel Processing)